Code-Institute-Submissions/milestone-68/README.md

 * Popular Cheeses <br>
 ![popular](static/img/readme/popular.png)
   * This feature is to showcase some of the most popular cheeses on the website.
 Pairings created in the database by the admin only.
-(3 only as I didnt want to over crowd the page).
+(3 only as I didnt want to overcrowd the page).
   * The cheeses are displayed on responsive cards with a hover effect (not available on mobile).
 The effect is taken from [ordinarycoders](#https://www.ordinarycoders.com/blog/article/codepen-bootstrap-card-hovers#:~:text=Hover%20Bootstrap%20Cards&text=A%20box%2Dshadow%20is%20declared,user%20hovers%20over%20the%20card.&text=To%20recreate%20the%20hover%2C%20just,CSS%20declarations%20to%20your%20project.).